Sestos: Hellenistic period

 Sestos remained under Athenian control until the Peace of 337 and dissolution of the Second Athenian League, after which Sestos joined the Macedonian-led League of Corinth.
 Alexander the Great, King of Macedonia, crossed over from Sestos to Asia Minor in 334 BC.
 After the death of Alexander the Great in 323, the city, alongside other Macedonian dependencies in Thrace, was allocated to Lysimachus as a result of the Partition of Babylon.
 The mint of Sestos was established in c.
 300 BC.
 Lysimachus retained control of the city until his death at the battle of Corupedium in 281.

 The city was seized by Philip V, King of Macedonia, in 200 BC, and remained under Macedonian control until the conclusion of the Second Macedonian War in 196 with the Peace of Flamininus, which proclaimed Sestos a free city.
 In 196 BC, during the Roman–Seleucid War, Sestos surrendered to Antiochus III, Megas Basileus of the Seleucid Empire, who refortified the city in 191 in preparation for a Roman attack, only for the city to surrender to Gaius Livius Salinator in 190.
 At the end of the war, the Treaty of Apamea of 188 awarded Sestos to the Kingdom of Pergamon.
 By the end of the Hellenistic period, the offices of gymnasiarch and of ephebarch, with responsibility for the neoi (young) and epheboi (adolescents), are attested at Sestos.

 Roman period

-Upon the death of Attalus III, King of Pergamon, in 133 BC, Sestos was annexed to the Roman Republic.
+Upon the death of Attalus III, King of Pergamon, in 133 BC, Sestos was annexed to the Roman Republic after Aristonicus, a pretender to the throne, had been defeated.
 The city was mentioned in Ptolemy's Canon Urbium Insignium.
 The mint of Sestos ceased to function in c.
 250 AD.
 It is believed that Sestos, with Abydos and Lampsacus, is referred to as one of the "three large capital cities" of the Roman Empire in Weilüe, a 3rd-century AD Chinese text.
 Gaius Julius Solinus in Collectanea rerum memorabilium also makes reference to the city.

 By late antiquity, the harbour of Sestos had silted up.
 In 447 AD, Sestos was sacked by the Huns.
 The city was damaged by an earthquake during the reign of Emperor Zeno in 478 AD.
 In the 6th century, according to Procopius' De Aedificiis, Emperor Justinian I refortified Sestos.